rostal/rostal.github.io/index.md

   <div id="aboutus">
     <div class="section-title">About Us</div>
     <div id="aboutus-text">
-      One Health Research Consulting was launched in 2024 as the world's <b>first</b> Shiny consulting firm.
+      One Health Research Consulting was launched in 2024 to provide innovative One Health guidance and  as the world's <b>first</b> Shiny consulting firm.
 The goal was simple: provide a one-stop shop for any and all of your Shiny needs, while adhering to the <b>highest standards</b>.
 Today, AttaliTech is a <b>global leader</b> in providing top quality R/Shiny services and is trusted by over 100 companies worldwide.
 We take pride in knowing you won't get better quality anywhere else.<br/><br/><b>We're certain of it.</b>
     </div>
   </div>
 </div>